danoneata/video_annotation/README.md

 - [ ] After adjusting start time, gray out the slider and the pick start button + text input (Maybe add a button - 'Done'?!)
 - [ ] Don't delete anything from database, add an extra entry in the table that specify it should be ignored
 - [ ] Select temporal limits in stages
+- [ ] Replace videojs-playlist-ui with our own implementation